MartinSnyder/http4s-chatserver/README.md

 A more complicated implementation would queue on a per-room basis.
 That would require per-room queues though, and would distract from what this example is trying to demonstrate.

 ### Functional enhancements
-Functional enhancements to this chat server can be implemented by modifying InputMessage, OutputMessage and ChatState.
+Functional improvements to this application can be implemented by modifying InputMessage, OutputMessage and ChatState.
 These three classes are vanilla Scala and have no fs2 or http4s dependencies.
 Of note, that means that 100% of the functionality can be trivially unit-tested or evaluated in the REPL by a novice Scala programmer.